bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

-Second tip is related to creating slices and maps, so overall arrays.
+Second potential pitfall is related to creating slices and maps, so overall Go arrays.
-This code might be very slow and allocate more than you want.
+We want to copy a slice into another slice and map.
+And this code might be very slow and allocate more than you want.

 Anyone can you tell what's wrong?